kpnDataScienceLab/labday2017-OpenQASM/README.md

 # labday2017-OpenQASM
-Working with OpenQASM and the IBM Q experience (QX)
+Purpose of this repo is to experiment with OpenQASM and IBM's Q experience platform

+## Goals

+* Using [this](https://github.com/QISKit/qiskit-sdk-py) SDK creating our first Quantum Program

+## Prerequisites

+* pip install qiskit environment
+* Create an account at [here](https://quantumexperience.ng.bluemix.net/qx/signup)